 Before you can create a new WordPress site, you need to point your domain name to your new DigitalOcean droplet.

-For this example, I want to use this domain name – “colinexample.space” (I use weird cheap TLDs for my test sites).
+For this example, we want to use this domain name – “colinexample.space”

 To do that, go to the Networking tab in your DigitalOcean dashboard and add the domain name: